magento/devdocs/guides/v2.1/cloud/release-notes/cloud-tools.md

 -  <!-- MAGECLOUD- 2575 -->**Configure with PHP constants**—Added support for [PHP constants]({{page.baseurl}}/cloud/project/magento-env-yaml.html#php-constants) in the `.magento.env.yaml` configuration file.

--  <!--MAGECLOUD-2879-->**Environment variable update**—By default, only the Production environment has Google Analytics enabled.
-You can enable Google Analytics on the Staging or Integration environments using the  [ENABLE_GOOGLE_ANALYTICS]({{page.baseurl}}/cloud/env/variables-deploy.html#enable_google_analytics) environment variable.
+-  <!--MAGECLOUD-2879-->**New Environment variable**—By default, only the Production environment has Google Analytics enabled.
+You can enable Google Analytics on the Staging and Integration environments using the  [ENABLE_GOOGLE_ANALYTICS]({{page.baseurl}}/cloud/env/variables-deploy.html#enable_google_analytics) environment variable.

 #### Resolved Issues